quic-go/quic-go/README.md

 This example creates a new qlog file under `<QLOGDIR>/<Original Destination Connection ID>_<Vantage Point>.qlog`, e.g. `qlogs/2e0407da_client.qlog`.

-For a custom qlog behavior, `qlog.NewConnectionTracer` can be used.
+For custom qlog behavior, `qlog.NewConnectionTracer` can be used.

 ## Using HTTP/3